Andrew5c/Python_practice/README.md

-## Python practive
+## Python practice

-> Python from start to give up use the temp.
+- Python from start to give up